Shangela: ‘LGBTQ people should be the most accepting community of them all’

 Chances are if you ask anyone to name the most iconic contestants from RuPaul’s Drag Race, you’d hear Shangela’s name a fair few times.
-Shangela, or Shangela Laquifa Wadley if you nasty, just narrowly missed out on winning the All Stars 3 crown, a move that still upsets some die-hard fans.
+Shangela, or Shangela Laquifa Wadley, just narrowly missed out on winning the All Stars 3 crown, a move that still upsets some die-hard fans.

 First of all, congratulations on making it to the finale of All Stars 3.
 You’ve had one of the biggest transformation on the show, from being out first on season two to a finalist on All Stars.
 How does that feel?